The Wounded Warrior Amputee Softball Team, a squad of disabled veterans, believe there’s no reason a missing arm, leg, or hand should stop them

 – wanting to inspire other disabled spectators to embrace their own abilities.

 Over 75 more games are already booked for 2012, some against teams made up of former pro and college softball players

 .
 A recent game in Plant City, Florida saw the Wounded Warriors triumph over a team that included former U.S. Olympic softball player, Jennie Finch, with a score of 23-8.

 Sports are no longer out of reach for disabled veterans with amputated limbs.
 Many teams like the Wounded Warrior Amputee Softball Team have popped up across the country to not only provide a connection for sports-oriented veterans but also raise awareness

 of amputee veterans’ ability to rise above their disabilities.

-If you are a disabled veteran who has been denied disability compensation or have not yet applied for benefits from the VA, a South Florida disability attorney from LaVan & Neidenberg is ready to help.
+If you are a disabled veteran who has been denied disability compensation or have not yet applied for benefits from the VA, a South Florida disability representative from LaVan & Neidenberg is ready to help.
 To learn if you are entitled to certain programs and benefits contact our veteran’s disability rights firm today

 Category: Veterans' Disability